-United Therapeutics cannot ignore this reticulated scheme for auditing and adjudicating potential violations by demanding that covered entities instead collect and submit claims data on an ongoing basis to its preferred platform (with unknown privacy protections).
+Contrary to Sanofi's assertion, it cannot ignore this reticulated scheme for auditing and adjudicating potential violations by demanding that covered entities instead collect and submit claims data on a biweekly basis to the manufacturer's preferred platform (with unknown privacy protections).
 As HHS explained at the inception of the 340B Program, a "manufacturer may not condition the offer of statutory discounts upon an entity's assurance of compliance with section 340B provisions" because the program's enforcement "is a Federal responsibility."
 58 Fed.
 Reg.
 68922, 68925 (Dec.
 29, 1993).
 Accordingly, manufacturers may not require covered entities to "submit[] information related to drug acquisition, purchase, and inventory systems" as a condition of obtaining discounted drugs.
 Id. at 68925.
 So while a manufacturer can appropriately ask a covered entity for "routine information necessary to set up and maintain an account" as part of its "normal business policies," the manufacturer "may not enforce" its own sui generis requirements that a covered entity prove its "compliance with section 340B."
 59 Fed.
 Reg.
 25110, 25112 (May 13, 1994).

-Moreover, it is not just the policies of United Therapeutics and Novartis that are at issue here.
+Moreover, it is not just Sanofi and Novo's policies that are at issue here.
 Many drug manufacturers have recently imposed their own new policies and restrictions on covered entities' ability to access drugs under the 340B Program.
-See Eli Lilly, 2021 WL 5039566; Sanofi-Aventis, --- F. Supp.
-3d ---, 2021 WL 5150464; AstraZeneca Pharms.
+See Eli Lilly & Co. v.
+U.S. Department of Health and Human Services, 2021 WL 5039566, (S.D.
+Ind.
+Oct.
+29, 2021); Novartis Pharm.
+Corp. v.
+Espinosa, 2021 WL 5161783 (D.D.C.
+Nov.
+5, 2021); AstraZeneca Pharms.
 LP v.
 Becerra, 2022 WL 484587 (D. Del.
 Feb.
 16, 2022).
-Under plaintiffs' logic, there is no reason for these manufacturer policies to follow the same criteria that plaintiffs use-and indeed these policies impose different substantive limitations and requirements on covered entities simply to obtain the same 340B price that was previously available.
-For example, Novartis requires contract pharmacies to be within a 40-mile radius of the covered entity, supra p.15, while Eli Lilly requires covered entities to own the contract pharmacy, have no in-house pharmacy, or designate a single contract pharmacy that Eli Lilly alone determines is "eligible," Eli Lilly, 2021 WL 5039566, at 5, while Novo Nordisk requires that covered entities designate a single contract pharmacy location, Sanofi-Aventis, 2021 WL 5150464, at 5, while Sanofi requires the regular submission of claims data, id.
+Under plaintiffs' logic, there is no reason for these manufacturer policies to follow the same criteria-and indeed these policies impose different substantive limitations and requirements on covered entities simply to obtain the same 340B price that was previously available.
+Thus while Sanofi requires the regular submission of claims data, Eli Lilly requires covered entities to own the contract pharmacy, have no in-house pharmacy, or designate a single contract pharmacy that Eli Lilly alone determines is "eligible,", Eli Lilly, 2021 WL 5039566, at 5, while Novartis Pharmaceuticals only provides the 340B price if the covered entities are federal grantees or if the contract pharmacy is within a 40-mile radius, Novartis Pharm.
+Corp., 2021 WL 5161783, at 3.
 Covered entities thus must seek to accommodate a web of restrictive manufacturer conditions simply to obtain the discounted drug price that Congress enacted the 340B Program to provide them.

 That manufacturer-imposed burden increases costs for covered entities, diverts their time away from medical care, and seriously harms their patients.
 As the administrative record demonstrates, even in the limited time these new policies have been in place, covered entities have been unable to purchase drugs at the discounted price and patients have struggled to obtain their needed medications from their pharmacies.
-Supra pp.16-19.
+Supra pp.16-18.
 The result is billions' worth of savings lost, and people's health put in jeopardy.
 Accordingly, HHS properly informed the manufacturers that their new policies violate the statutory scheme and must end.